Welcome to RaceonE85.com

 Blown 355 Chevy on E85

 If you’re at this site, chances are you have heard of E85 that is becoming more and more available at gas stations around the country.
 This high octane ethanol based mixture cost the same or less than regular unleaded and makes a GREAT alternative to both high priced race gas and extremely corrosive methanol.
-The reason I know this is because we have been burning it in our blown carbureted small-block Chevy powered 1952 Henry J (right) for the past three years with OUTSTANDING results.
+The reason I know this is because we have been burning it in our blown carbureted small-block Chevy powered 1952 Henry J (right) for the past six years with OUTSTANDING results.
 This site is dedicated to those who are already running or are seriously considering switching to this renewable fuel source to power their hot rods now and into the future.
 Special thanks go out to Mark Thomas and the Ethanol Performs Funny Car team for the inspiration and Car Craft magazine for the technical information to get us started.

 Q & A About E85: